NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ```

 Explanation of parameters:
-* NUM_GPUS = number of GPUs to attach to each worker nodes in the cluster
+* NUM_GPUS = number of GPUs to attach to each worker node in the cluster
-* NUM_WORKERS = number of Spark worer nodes in the cluster
+* NUM_WORKERS = number of Spark worker nodes in the cluster

 This takes around 10-15 minutes to complete.
 You can navigate to the Dataproc clusters tab in the
 Google Cloud Console to see the progress.